JohanKJIP/Candela-challenge/README.md

 2. CUDA out of memory: Training the YOLO neural network requires quite a lot of VRAM.
 I started training with a large image size 608x608 and a large batch size but ran out of VRAM.

     **Solution**: I started by reducing the batch size in hopes I could still use the larger 608x608 image size.
 However, that was not possible so I had to use 416x416 instead.
-As a result, the comparison between the YOLOv4-608 COCO 80 class model is not quite fair for the YOLOv4-416 single boat class model.
+As a result, the comparison between the YOLOv4-608 COCO 80 class model is not quite fair for the YOLOv4-416 single class (boat) model.

 ## Future work